 Kosileski's article on indians.com added that Michael is working through a running-progression program planned by the Indians' training staff and will have to clear a couple hurdles before he gets in a game, but the team wants to give him the opportunity to play in a regular-season game before the Indians set their roster for the American League Division Series, which begins on October 5.

-and from SportsTime Ohio in-game reporter Andre Knott in a FOX Sports Ohio youtube video, Francona told him, "if they get Michael right and Michael can come back over the weekend and play, he wants him on the playoff roster as a guy he can bring off the bench."
+and SportsTime Ohio in-game reporter Andre Knott attested in a FOX Sports Ohio youtube video that Francona told him, "if they get Michael right and Michael can come back over the weekend and play, he wants him on the playoff roster as a guy he can bring off the bench."

 (i still don't like the coming off the bench idea. i don't think he'll be effective as a pinch hitter. and one at bat a game is certainly not going to help him find his timing at the plate in a timely fashion...😕)

 Michael can also be seen in the batting cage with Francisco Mejia in the aforementioned video, and also in a video on indians.com.

 here's a picture of Michael sitting at the end of the dugout during the game versus the Twins:

 September 28: prior to the noon game versus the Twins, Michael was running sprints in the outfield and making some cuts during his sprints to test his right ankle, so observed Hoynsie.